OpenCyphal/yukon/README.md

-# kucher2
+# KucherX

-I would really love to name this KucherX
+Monitor a Cyphal network and configure Cyphal devices.